jeffpar/lonedissent/_pages/cases/terms.md

     in October, and such adjourned or special terms as it may find necessary for the dispatch of business."

+This final change took effect beginning with October Term 1917.

 ## Special Terms

 Ordinarily, we assume that a term ends *only* once the following term has begun.